zama-ai/tfhe-rs/tfhe/docs/getting_started/quick_start.md

 }
 ```

-### Shortint example
+### Shortint example.

-and here is a full example using shortints:
+And here is a full example using shortint:

 ```rust
 use tfhe::shortint::prelude::*;